New guidance on cryptococcal meningitis aims to reduce AIDS-related deaths

 If you are involved with advocacy to protect and improve the health of people with HIV this could be a subject worth exploring.
 You could start by seeing whether your healthcare system is planning to make liposomal amphotericin available.

-WHO’s 2022 Guidelines for Diagnosing, Preventing and Managing Cryptococcal Disease will be available online soon.
+WHO’s 2022 Guidelines for Diagnosing, Preventing and Managing Cryptococcal Disease are available here.